Akokjk/aaronbarack.com/README.md

     3. What is about to happen?
     4. Communication especially when things go wrong.

-### Principles of design:
+## Principles of design:
   1. Discoverability
-    - What the website does
+    * What the website does.
-    - How it works
+    * How it works.
-    - What operations are possible?
+    * What operations are possible?

 ## The five Psychological aspects of Discoverability:
   1. What affordances are made?